tensorflow/docs/site/en/guide/faq.md

 #### How do I place operations on a particular device?

-To place a group of operations on a device, create them within a `tf.device` context.
-See the how-to documentation on
+To explicitly place a group of operations on a device, create them within a `tf.device` context.
+See the how-to documentation on [using GPUs with TensorFlow](../guide/using_gpu.md) for details of how TensorFlow assigns operations to devices.

+You can also look at
-[using GPUs with TensorFlow](../guide/using_gpu.md) for details of how TensorFlow assigns operations to devices, and the [CIFAR-10 tutorial](../tutorials/images/deep_cnn.md) for an example model that uses multiple GPUs.
+[CIFAR-10 tutorial](../tutorials/images/deep_cnn.md) for an example model that uses multiple GPUs.

+As of r1.12, we recommend trying `tf.contrib.distribute.DistributionStrategy` as an easy way to distribute computation with Keras and Estimator models.
+It is under development.

 ## Running a TensorFlow computation

-See also the
+See the
 [API documentation on running graphs](../api_guides/python/client.md).

 #### What's the deal with feeding and placeholders?

+The recommended way of providing data to a model for training or inference is via the `tf.data` API; see the [Importing Data guide](../../guide/datasets).

+However, in some older models you may find feeds and placeholders.
 Feeding is a mechanism in the TensorFlow Session API that allows you to substitute different values for one or more tensors at run time.
 The `feed_dict` argument to `tf.Session.run` is a dictionary that maps `tf.Tensor` objects to numpy arrays (and some other types), which will be used as the values of those tensors in the execution of a step.

 #### What is the difference between `Session.run()` and `Tensor.eval()`?